Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

-Each probe needs its own grid, so the grid is set here rather than in config.g: M557 defines one grid at a time, and the SZP normally uses a finer pitch than the load cell because it does not have to touch the bed so its quicker.
+Each probe needs its own grid, so the grid is set here rather than in config.g: M557 defines one grid at a time, and the SZP normally uses a finer pitch than the load cell because it does not have to touch the bed so it's quicker.
 The M557 in config.g is only the power-up default.

 The grid can be overridden per run, so a print start script can mesh just the area it needs:, e.g `G29 K0 X{-50,50} Y{-40,40} I20`
    `X{min,max}`  grid limits in X       (array of 2; defaults below if omitted)